AttaKenn/cicd-on-aws/README.md

 - **Purge Test Stack:** CloudFormation deletes the temporary test stack (-test-stack) created during the testing phase.

-- **Create Production Stack:** A new CloudFormation stack having "prod-stack" in its name is created, containing the production infrastructure for the calculator application.
-If the prod-stack already exist, CodeDeploy will deploy the new software update unto the running instances.

 If the reviewer rejects the changes, the pipeline fails, preventing unintended deployments.

 #### Prod_Stack_Stage (Production Deployment Stage)